planningalerts-scrapers/city_of_ryde-1/README.md

-City Of Ryde scraper
+City Of Ryde council scraper
 -------------------------

-* Fairly easy to scrape

-This version also support pagination
+This site is a typical .NET site involves the followings.
+* Pagnation - Yes
+* Javascript - doPOSTBACK
+* Clearly defined data within a row - three cheers to this council

+Setup MORPH_PERIOD for data recovery, available options are
+* thisweek (default)
+* thismonth
+* lastmonth

+Enjoy